hapax/hapax.github.io/assets/chuzenji.md

 order in a sea of chaos.

 A lean-to at the back reminds of a Shinto shrines dotted over the country, like wild mushrooms in autumn.

+Loss is loss is loss, and non-equilibrium processes have no say in the matter.